Get New Zealand immigration glossary here!

 This refers to a child who is 17 years of age or older.

 The Australian and New Zealand Standard Classification of Occupations.
-It is published on the Australian Bureau of Statistics website and it is the system Immigration New Zealand use to check:
+It is published on the Australian Bureau of Statistics website and it is the system Immigration New Zealand use for skilled migration to check:

-- The qualifications and/or experience needed to work in those jobs.
+- The qualifications and/or experience needed to work in occupations

 Biometrics is a means of identifying and authenticating a person through features of that person’s body.
 The most common examples of this are:

 - Face structure (photos).